 If your credit has suffered because of financial difficulties and you no longer qualify for a regular credit card, or if you are new to the world of credit, you may be wondering whether a prepaid credit card would be helpful to you.
 It’s important that you clearly understand any type of financial tool before you decide whether or not to use it.
+We’ll walk you through the basics of prepaid cards, including how does a prepaid credit card work, how to use a prepaid card, and the benefits and drawbacks of using a prepaid credit card.

 While regular credit cards are a form of loan, prepaid credit cards work more like gift cards.
 After you register for the prepaid card, you deposit money into the card account ahead of time — just as you would do if you were buying a gift card from a retail store.
 Once you deposit money into your card account, you can buy items with the card or use it in ATMs until all your deposited money is used up.
 After that, the card stops working until you put more money into your account.
 Prepaid credit cards protect you from overspending or from going into debt because you can’t spend more than what you put onto the card.
 Since the money on a prepaid credit card is not a loan, there is no interest to worry about and no billing cycle or payment schedule.